Act on the Plan

 Consider the target group

 Chosen activities were informed by the target group, they helped identify what connects them to life.
 Implementation needs to follow suit: it needs to meet the target group ‘where they’re at’.
 Implementation needs to be authentic and manageable for that group.
-For example, if you begin a peer support group on Facebook live, but none of your target group has Facebook, implementation will either fall flat or it will take a long time to have adoption by the group.
+For example, if you begin a peer support group on Zoom, but no one in your target group has used Zoom, implementation will take a long time.
 Keep it simple.

 Much of the information you’ll need to identify what will work best for your target group will be gleaned from your engagement with them in the first step.